axibase/atsd-use-cases/research/uk-aviation/README.md

 How often are airplanes delayed?

-In order to answer questions like these, the Civil Aviation Authority (CAA) serves as an independent data specialist for the UK government.
+to answer questions like these, the Civil Aviation Authority (CAA) serves as an independent data specialist for the UK government.
 Established in 1972, the CAA collects and reports on key aviation metrics which quantify various activities at UK airports.
 According to their official [website](https://www.caa.co.uk/Data-and-analysis/UK-aviation-market/Airports/Datasets/UK-Airport-data/Airport-data-2016-06/), the CAA collects statistics from more than 60 UK airports.
 Data is collected on a variety of topics:

 * International passenger traffic to and from UK airports;
 * Terminal passenger totals at different UK airports;